quadvvvv/ModelEarth-feed/README.md

 [![video-player](https://github.com/sahilatahar/Video-Player/assets/100127570/8315e5d3-9b16-4b37-a50c-141a96f2e72e)](https://video-player-sahilatahar.netlify.app/)

 Welcome to our Feed-Player React Project!
 This project provides a modern and user-friendly interface for viewing a series of images and video pulled from RSS, JSON, CSV and YAML.
-The UI is built using ReactJS, HTML, CSS, and JavaScript.
+The UI is built using Vite, ReactJS, HTML, CSS, and JavaScript.
 The Feed-Player is designed to be fully responsive and packed with a range of features to enhance your viewing experience.

 ## Feed Samples